-Once each consultant's experience has been confirmed and references checked, use the following considerations to make your final selection:
+Once each consultant's experience has been confirmed and references checked, use the following considerations to make your final selection with key project personnel in attendance:

-- Breadth of experience that encompasses and goes beyond the situation as defined. - Demonstrated ability to complete assignments within budget and on schedule. - Demonstrated ability to develop practical recommendations and to have them implemented successfully. - Demonstrated ability to work with people diplomatically and effectively and to minimize disruption of ongoing operations. - Degree of trust and rapport established with management during initial contacts. - When you have weighed these considerations, ask the consultant of choice to submit a proposal.
+- Breadth of experience that encompasses and goes beyond the situation as defined. - Demonstrated ability to complete assignments within budget and on schedule. - Demonstrated past performance ability to develop practical recommendations and, when requested, to have them implemented successfully. - Demonstrated ability to work with people diplomatically and effectively and to minimize disruption of ongoing operations. - Degree of trust and rapport established with reviewers during initial contacts. - When you have weighed these considerations, a final proposal may be requested from the consultant if costing was not originally included, or a change to the SOW was made during the evaluation.
+There may be a negotiation of the price and work being considered.